ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

       The build may fail if the file path to some files is too long.
 If the build fails, please try :ref:`cloning <git-clone>` ArduPilot into a directory very high in the directory structure (i.e. ~/ardupilot).

-      If during build process you get error of missing packet xyz, re-check that you have installed all cygwin packets listed above
+      If during build process you get error of missing packet xyz, re-check that you have installed all cygwin packages listed above